Effective behavior of heterogeneous media governed by strain gradient elasticity: Operator learning

+Note that deep neural networks are functions that map an input in a finite dimensional space to an output in a finite dimensional space.
+So, they are ideally suited for a local setting like classical elasticity where we need a map from deformation gradient to stress.
+However, we found that our effective behavior is nonlocal, and therefore the constitutive relation is an operator that maps an infinite dimensional strain field to an infinite dimensional stress field.
+Thus, one cannot use a deep neural network that is limited to finite dimensions.
+One may consider discretizing the strain and strain fields to obtain a finite dimensional function, but then the resulting neural network approximation is valid only for that discretization.
+It leads to uncontrolled error at any other discretization.
+This is unsatisfactory for a constitutive relation.

-We conclude this work by showing that a Fourier neural operator (FNO) is able to learn the overall response of the material.
-We specialize to the case of equal material scales, $\lambda_1=\lambda_2=\lambda$, and seek to learn the operator $\{f, \lambda\} \to u$.
+This motivates a neural operator, that is a generalization of neural networks to operators \cite{bhattacharya_2021,li_2021,kovachki2023}.
+The key idea is to embed information of the underlying function spaces, so that any discrete data is regarded as a discretization of a function rather than simply discrete data.
+We work with a particular neural operator, the Fourier neural operator (FNO), and show that it is able to learn the overall response of the material.
+We specialize to the case of equal material scales, $\lambda_1=\lambda_2=\lambda$, fix $E_1=1, E_2=5$, and seek to learn the operator $\{f, \lambda\} \to u$.
+We continue to normalize lengths so that $\ell = 1$